Higher-dimensional Losev-Manin spaces and their geometry: Introduction

-The second interpretation leads us to consider the moduli space of $n$ distinct labeled points in affine space up to translation and scaling.
-This moduli problem was initially studied by Chen, Gibney, and Krashen, and it has a non-toric compactification denoted as $T_{d,n}$, which serves as a generalization of $\overline{M}_{0,n}$ since $T_{1,n} \cong \overline{M}_{0,n+1}$; see \cite{Chen-Gibney-Krashen}.
+A central example is the Losev-Manin compactification $\overline{M}_{0,n}^{LM}$ \cite{losev2000new-moduli-spaces}.
+This toric variety, associated with the permutahedron, has two modular interpretations: As a compactification of the moduli space of $n$ points in $\mathbb{P}^1$ modulo projective linear transformations, or as a compactification of the moduli space of $(n-1)$ points in the affine line modulo translation and scaling.
+The second interpretation leads us to consider the moduli space of $n$ distinct labeled points in affine space $\mathbb{A}^d$ up to translation and scaling.
+This last moduli problem was initially studied by Chen, Gibney, and Krashen, and it has a non-toric compactification denoted as $T_{d,n}$, which serves as a generalization of $\overline{M}_{0,n}$ since $T_{1,n} \cong \overline{M}_{0,n+1}$; see \cite{Chen-Gibney-Krashen}.
 In recent work \cite{GR}, the authors extended this construction by allowing weights on the points, similar to Hassett's compactification of weighted pointed rational curves \cite{Hassett-weighted}.
 This generalization gives rise to a toric compactification called $T_{d,n}^{LM}$, which is isomorphic to the Losev-Manin compactification when the dimension is $d=1$.
 For $d > 1$, it becomes a higher-dimensional generalization of the Losev-Manin space.
 Our main results provide a description of the geometry of $T_{d,n}^{LM}$ and its applications in studying $T_{d,n}$.

 \begin{theorem} The smooth toric compactification $T_{d,n}^{ LM}$ of the moduli space of $n$ points in the affine space $\mathbb{A}^d$ up to translation and scaling satisfies the following: \begin{enumerate}[label=(\roman*),ref=\thetheorem.(\roman*)] \item $T_{d,n}^{LM}$ is isomorphic to the normalization of the Chow quotient $(\mathbb{P}^{d})^{n-1} / \! \! /_{Ch} \mathbb{C}^*$ introduced in Definition~\ref{chow: definition chow quotient}.